MissStrong/ICD2O/Notes/Unit 1/Note 01 - Introduction to Replit and P5js.md

 ### Where to Lookup Information about P5.js

-*Everything* about P5.js can be found on the site https://p5js.org/.
+*Everything* about P5.js can be found on the its official site: https://p5js.org/.